rajughoshdev/ansible-workshop/LAMP/readme.md

     192.168.77.100 yourdomainname.com

-After configuring, you can visit http://192.168.77.100  http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.
+After configuring, you can visit http://192.168.77.100 or http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.

 For PhpMyadmin you can visit http://192.168.77.100/phpmyadmin or http://yourdomainname.com/phpmyadmin in a browser, then you'll see the phpmyadmin login page.